Serialization/De-serialization Support for the SQLAlchemy Declarative ORM

 - Works with Declarative Reflection and the Automap Extension.

-- Programmatically generate Declarative Base Models from serialized data.
+- Programmatically generate Declarative Base Models from serialized data or Pydantic models.

-- Programmatically create SQLAlchemy Table objects from serialized data.
+- Programmatically create SQLAlchemy Table objects from serialized data or Pydantic models.

 Since serialization and de-serialization are common problems, there are a variety of alternative ways to serialize and de-serialize your SQLAlchemy models.
 Obviously, I’m biased in favor of SQLAthanor.
 But it might be helpful to compare SQLAthanor to some commonly-used alternatives: